Inference for Multi-Dimensional High-Frequency Data: Equivalence of Methods, Central Limit Theorems, and an Application to Conditional Independence Testing: An Empirical Example

-The left-hand illustration is derived by the reasoning that we estimate $p(p+1)/2$ different entries of the symmetric integrated covariance matrix which leads to a $(p(p+1)/2)^2$-dimensional covariance matrix which is symmetric again.
-Since the dimension of the asymptotic covariance matrix increases proportional to $p^4$, an evaluation of all covariances is tractable only for small values of $p$ (our estimates of risk in a $p$-dimensional portfolio have dimension proportional to $p^2$ and the risk of the estimates proportional to $p^4$).
-In Table \ref{tabdat1}, we list the estimates for integrated covariances $\pm$ estimated standard deviation.
-With the estimators \eqref{covestgms} and the numbers of refresh times of incorporated components, we quantify covariances of the generalized multi-scale estimates which are listed in Table \ref{tabdat2}.
-The bottom line is that involving asymptotic covariances is indispensable when facing questions for multivariate portfolio management.
+The left-hand illustration is derived as $d(d+1)/2$ different entries of the symmetric integrated volatility matrix are estimated which leads to a $(d(d+1)/2)\times(d(d+1)/2) $-dimensional variance-covariance matrix of estimates which is symmetric again.
+In Table \ref{tabdat1}, we list the estimates for the integrated volatility matrices $\pm$ estimated standard deviations.
+The variance-covariance matrices of these estimates based on \eqref{covestgms} and the numbers of pairwise refresh times are listed in Table \ref{tabdat2}.
+The bottom line is that involving covariances of estimates is indispensable when facing questions for multivariate portfolio management.
 The estimated quadratic variation of a sum of all five assets is $(41.57\pm0.26)\cdot 10^{-3}$ for 2010/08 and $(129.22\pm6.88)\cdot 10^{-5}$ for 2010/08/02.
-The estimated asymptotic variances, $6.93\cdot 10^{-8}$ and $47.42\cdot 10^{-10}$, are mainly induced by estimated covariance terms (6.34/42.91), whereas the trace of the matrix, i.\,e.\,the sum of estimates for asymptotic variances, is smaller.
-If one would mistakenly act as if the estimators were uncorrelated, this leads to a tremendous underestimate of the estimation risk.
-Note that in principle, e.\,g.\,for negatively correlated assets, the risk could sometimes also decrease by adding covariances.
-For [MSFT+ORCL], which have the highest correlation in our portfolio, the ratios of the estimated sum of variances to the estimated sum of all covariances are 0.14/0.45 and 0.85/3.30, respectively, and for the least correlated pairs, [AAPL+XOM] and [PFE+XOM], respectively, we have 0.09/0.20 and 0.84/1.59. \\ We perform the test from Section \ref{sec:7}, to investigate three hypotheses: if MSFT and ORCL have a zero covariation conditional on PFE; ORCL and PFE conditional on MSFT and MSFT and PFE conditional on ORCL.
-From the higher correlation of MSFT and ORCL, we may expect that the first will probably not apply.
-We obtain the following three test results (two-sided test) with $p$-values $p$ and statistics $Q$ which are asymptotically standard normal under $\mathds{H}_0$:
+The risk of the estimated volatilities for these portfolios, $6.93\cdot 10^{-8}$ and $47.42\cdot 10^{-10}$, is mainly induced by covariances (6.34/42.91), whereas the trace of the variance-covariance matrix, i.\,e.\,the sum of estimated variances, is much smaller.
+If one would mistakenly act as if the estimators were uncorrelated, this leads to a tremendous underestimate of uncertainty.\\ We perform the test from Section \ref{sec:4} to investigate three hypotheses: if MSFT and ORCL have a zero covariation conditional on PFE; ORCL and PFE conditional on MSFT and MSFT and PFE conditional on ORCL.
+We obtain the following $p$-values as test results